 New York, NY 10038

-Getting tickets to Inside the Actors Studio is much easier for all students and faculty from PACE University.
-However, because this is a closed event, the public is usually only able to get tickets via the show's standby line.
+Getting tickets to Inside the Actors Studio was much easier for all students and faculty from PACE University.
+However, because this was a closed event, the public is usually only able to get tickets via the show's standby line.

-You must be at the general public standby line at least two hours before the TV show taping starts.
+You had to be at the general public standby line at least two hours before the TV show taping starts.

-Inside The Actors Studio tapes once a week on Wednesday evenings at 7:00 PM in the Michael Schimmel Center at New York City campus of Pace University.
+From 1994 to 2018, Inside The Actors Studio taped once a week on Wednesday evenings at 7:00 PM in the Michael Schimmel Center at New York City campus of Pace University.

-The show tapes at random dates and times and is also aired occasionally on TV.
+The show taped at random dates and times and reruns air occasionally on TV to this day.

 - James Lipton

 Lou Del Prete